shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ### Licenses

 ~~~~~~~
-The "User Guide" (as defined above) is provided under the terms of creative commons
+The "User Guide" (as defined above) is provided under the terms of GPL v2.0
-public license (CC BY-SA 3.0, "ccpl" or "license").
-The work is protected by copyright and/or other applicable law.
-Any use of the work other than as authorized under this license or copyright law
-is prohibited.
-By exercising any rights to the work provided here, you accept and agree to be bound
-by the terms of this license.
-To the extent this license may be considered to be
-a contract, the licensor grants you the rights contained here in consideration
-of your acceptance of such terms and conditions.
+Copyright (C) 2013 - Seven Solutions

+This program is free software; you can redistribute it and/or
+modify it under the terms of the GNU General Public License
+as published by the Free Software Foundation; either version 2
+of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program; if not, write to the Free Software
+Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
 ~~~~~~~~~